 If you are self-employed, you need to consider whether you need life insurance and how important it might be depending on your personal circumstances.
 After all, if you are self-employed you have to take responsibility for the successes and failures of your business or line of work.

-Life insurance for the self-employed can be incredibly beneficial for a number of reasons.
+Life insurance for self-employed workers can be incredibly beneficial for a number of reasons.

 By becoming self-employed, you could miss out on some of the employment perks like death-in-service, maternity leave and sick pay.
-As self-employed, these are benefits you will need to provide for yourself, and it could be happening at the same time as trying to support your family.
+As a self-employed earner, these are benefits you will need to provide for yourself, and it could be happening at the same time as trying to support your family.

-Having life insurance when you are self-employed can provide that essential safety net for your loved ones, and create some financial support.
+Having financial protection when you are self-employed can provide that essential safety net for your loved ones, and create some financial support.